icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Cmd](https://cmd.com/) — Security platform providing real-time access control and dynamic policy enforcement on every Linux instance in your cloud or datacenter
   * [CodeNotary.io](https://www.codenotary.io/) — Open Source platform with indelible proof to notarize code, files, directories or container
   * [crypteron.com](https://www.crypteron.com/) — Cloud-first, developer-friendly security platform prevents data breaches in .NET and Java applications
+  * [CyberChef](https://gchq.github.io/CyberChef/) — A simple, intuitive web app for analysing and decoding/encoding data without having to deal with complex tools or programming languages.
+Like a swiss army knife of cryptography & encryption.
+All features are free to use, no limit.
+Open source, if you wish to self-host.
   * [DAS](https://signup.styra.com/) — Styra DAS Free, Full lifecycle policy management to create, deploy and manage Open Policy Agent(OPA) authorization
   * [Datree](https://www.datree.io/) — Open Source CLI tool to prevent Kubernetes misconfigurations by ensuring that manifests and Helm charts follow best practices as well as your organization’s policies
   * [Dependabot](https://dependabot.com/) Automated dependency updates for Ruby, JavaScript, Python, PHP, Elixir, Rust, Java (Maven and Gradle), .NET, Go, Elm, Docker, Terraform, Git Submodules and GitHub Actions.